Financial Support

 Free meals at college Only awarded in exceptional circumstances to learners aged 19+

-Travel pass fee 19+ years of age, eligible for Welsh Government Learning Grant (WGLG) and living 3 or more miles from campus of study
+Supported Travel 19+ years of age, eligible for Welsh Government Learning Grant (WGLG) and living 2 or more miles from campus of study

-Childcare Household income of below £25,000.
+Childcare, meals and travel Household income of below £18,370.
 Funding provided for one child only and up to set amount.

 Applying for financial support

-Apply today for Financial Support for other costs
+Apply today for Financial Support for meals or childcare via the Financial Contingency Fund (FCF)

 Got a question or need help completing the form?